hahey/Data-Analytics-Lecture-Materials-Redi/README.md

 # Data-Analytics-Lecture-Materials-Redi
 A collection of teaching materials that I created at the class `Data Analytics with Python` at ReDI School.

+[Redi School](https://de.redi-school.org/) is an organization pushing digital integration forwards by teaching programming to refugees and other minorities.

 It includes slides together with Jupyter notebooks for practices and examples.

 You can find all the teaching materials also from other teachers: https://github.com/ReDI-School/data-analytics.